sspak9/jup/openai/lander_misc/README.md

 You can also "re-train" existing model - basically trying to overfit the model - by executing `python lander2.py [model]`

+See the model in action by `python show.py model`

 Like any ML training, a high training accuracy usually means not so good with generic situation.
 In fact training a 512/256 model again resulted very FAST safe landing for about 90% of the time, but for 10% of the time, the lander will CRASH very fast..

 Probably a side effect